×

 When we asked people living in Morocco about club and activities where newcomers can meet others, they responded:

 "Expats in Morocco often join clubs and activities such as language exchange groups, book clubs, and outdoor activities like hiking and biking.
 Expats can also meet people by attending local events such as festivals, concerts, and art exhibitions.
-Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending networking events and meetups," remarked one foreigner who made the move to Morocco.
+Additionally, many expats find it helpful to join online forums and social media groups related to their interests, as well as attending networking events and meetups," said one expat in Morocco.

 What is life like in Morocco?